-Clarksburg Prisoner of War Branch Camp
+Prisoner of War Camp located at Clarksburg,

 Think of German soldiers during World War II and you think of the enemy.
 But Yolo County farmers who depended on German prisoners of war to work the fields here remember them fondly.